 For shareholders worrying that this represents irresponsibility on behalf of management, I would offer three counter points.
 Firstly, check out how much McDonald’s actually pays to service its debt.
 Back in 2015, the company paid $640m in annual interest, equivalent to an effective interest rate of 4% on it year-end debt position.
 That had risen to $980m last year, or around 3.2%.
 Despite net debt more than doubling, interest expense as a proportion of profit remains largely unchanged.

-The second point worth remembering is that buybacks are not wholly cost ‘negative’ for a company.
-To illustrate what I mean by that just think about the McDonald’s dividend for a moment.
-This year the company will declare and pay around $4.65 per share to its stock holders.
-Now, since the start of 2015 the company has spent close to $28 billion eliminating around 200 million shares.
-If those shares still existed then we would be looking at an extra $930 million in annual outgoing dividend cash.
-So, in a way McDonald’s is actually saving money even though its interest bill is higher than in 2015.
-(Note this still holds true even at the 2015 annual dividend rate of $3.44 per share).
+The second point worth remembering is that buybacks are not wholly cost ‘negative’ for the company.
+To illustrate what I mean by that, just think about the dividend, which should clock in at circa $4.65 per share this year.
+Now, the company has spent close to $28b eliminating around 200m shares since the start of 2015.
+If those shares still existed, we would be looking at an extra $930m in annual outgoing dividend cash.
+In a way, McDonald’s is actually saving money even though its interest bill is higher than in 2015.
+Note that this still holds true even at the 2015 annual dividend rate of $3.44 per share.

 Finally, it is worth bearing in mind the nature of the company’s debt obligations.
 The vast-majority carries a fixed rate, so there is little-to-no interest-rate risk in total.
 Not only that, but well over half (around $19b) isn’t due anytime in the next five years.
 I would also add that McDonald’s would generate $1b per year in post-dividend free cash flow if it simply ceased buying back stock it.